Pipal and banyan – two sacred fig trees

 This banyan (Ficus benghalensis) in the botanical garden of Kolkata, eastern India, is the largest of its kind in the world.
 Today, more than 1,825 of its aerial roots have grown into 25-metre-high trees.
 (Photo copyright © by Kaj Halberg)

-In the centre of many villages in India and Nepal, you often see two huge fig trees, banyan (Ficus benghalensis) and pipal (Ficus religiosa), growing side by side.
-Banyan has long aerial roots, hanging down from the branches, which often take root, over time creating a ’forest’ of trunks, all of which are in fact a single individual.
-In the Botanical Garden in Kolkata (formerly Calcutta), eastern India, a 250-year-old banyan is the largest of its kind in the world.
-The central mother-trunk was destroyed by a lightning in 1919 and has since rotted away, but about 1,825 of the aerial roots have grown into trees, which today are c.
-25 metres high, covering an area of more than 14,000 square metres, equivalent to almost 1.5 hectares (3.7 acres).
+Banyan, or Bengal fig (Ficus benghalensis), has thick, ovate leaves and long aerial roots, which hang down from the branches, and, over time, often take root, creating a ’forest’ of trunks, all of which are in fact a single individual.
+In the botanical garden in Kolkata, eastern India, is a 250-year-old banyan, which is the largest of its kind in the world.
+The central mother-trunk was destroyed by lightning in 1919 and has since rotted away, but about 1,825 of the aerial roots have grown into trees, which today are about 25 m tall, covering an area of almost 1.5 hectares (3.7 acres).

-The small fruits of the two species are an important food item for various birds, such as blue-headed barbet (Megalaima asiatica), red-billed blue magpie (Urocissa erythrorhyncha), and rosy starling (Sturnus roseus), and also for monkeys, e.g. rhesus monkey (Macaca mulatta) and bonnet macaque (M. radiata).
+The small fruits of the two species are an important food item for various birds, including blue-headed barbet (Psilopogon asiaticus), red-billed blue magpie (Urocissa erythrorhyncha), rosy starling (Pastor roseus), common myna (Acridotheres tristis), and Asian glossy starling (Aplonis panayensis), and also for monkeys, including rhesus monkey (Macaca mulatta) and bonnet macaque (M. radiata).

 From larger banyan trees, numerous aerial roots hang down from the branches.
 Eventually, they take root – unless villagers cut them, which is often the case.
 This huge tree grows in Ranthambhor National Park, Rajasthan, India.
 Note the person to the left.
 (Photo copyright © by Kaj Halberg)

 The leaves of banyan are thick and oval.
-The fruits of the two species are an important food item for various birds, in this case rosy starling (Sturnus roseus).
+The fruits of the two species are an important food item for various birds, in this case rosy starling (Pastor roseus), observed in Karnataka, South India.
 (Photo copyright © by Kaj Halberg)

 Over the years, the host tree of the pipal is strangled to death, its trunk decaying, leaving the pipal tree as a hollow cylinder of aerial roots, as this one in Ubud, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)

-Pipal has broad, heart-shaped leaves, ending in a long, tapering point.
-(Photo copyright © by Kaj Halberg)
+Pipal has broad, heart-shaped leaves, ending in a long, tapering point. – Taichung, Taiwan (top), and Pokhara, Nepal.
+(Photos copyright © by Kaj Halberg)

-Monks, prostrating in front of the sacred Bodhi tree in Bodhgaya.
+Statue of the Buddha beneath a sacred pipal tree in a Buddhist temple at Atanagalle, western Sri Lanka.
 (Photo copyright © by Kaj Halberg)

 (Uploaded February 2016)